penguins-z/MeshRateLimiterGateway/README.md

 # MeshRateLimiterGateway

-A distributed API gateway that enforces per-client rate limiting using a Redis-backed token bucket algorithm, proxies the backend request response and protects the backend with a circuit breaker.
+A distributed API gateway that enforces per-client rate limiting using a Redis-backed token bucket algorithm, acts as a proxy for the backend request response and protects the backend with a circuit breaker.

 ## Architecture